Neermita18/AdventOfCodejustrying/README.md

 # Advent of Code Day 2 Part 1 and 2

 ## A coding contest held in the month of December according to the Advent Calendar.
-Just giving them a try.
-Used Python.
+Just giving it a try.

 ### Part 1